jwlipford/gcd-course-project/README.md

 The course project for the third course, Getting and Cleaning Data, in Coursera's Data Science specialization.
 Deals with human activity recognition using smartphones.

+### Viewing the output in R

+It is recommended to view the analysis file, UCI_HAR_analysis.txt, in R or Excel.
+To view it in R, set your working directory to the correct location, and then use the following code:

+    analysis <- read.table("UCI_HAR_analysis.txt")
+    View(analysis)

+You may need to resize your window to see all four columns.

 ### Links (from instructions):

 [Data description](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)